danbev/learning-nodejs/notes/snapshot.md

   });
 ```
 Notice that the closure is passed to `ForEachBaseObject` which will call it
 for each BaseObject in cleanup_hooks_.
+And also note that this time we are
+calling BindingData::Serialize(Context, SnapshotCreator).

 Recall that we arrived here from
 Environment::Serialialze and we are in the process of serializing this
 BaseObject:
 ```console